strato-net/strato-platform/README.md

 ### Runtime dependencies

-This is controlled by the `<submod>/pkg/setup-deployment.sh` script, which for `./install deploybases docker` is run inside a Dockerfile building on Ubuntu 16.04.
+This is controlled by the `<submod>/pkg/setup-deployment.sh` script, which for `./install deploy-env docker` is run inside a Dockerfile building on Ubuntu 16.04.
 The purpose of this script is to install anything that is _not_ local source or depends on it; e.g. Ubuntu packages, npm packages, and so on.
 Nothing that ever changes in our own repos should affect this script.